bschramke/bamboo_plugin_gradlew/README.md

-Gradle Plugin for Atlassian Bamboo
+#Gradle Plugin for Atlassian Bamboo
 =====================

-This plugin extends Atlassian Bamboo with the possibility to run gradle tasks.
+This plugin allows you to run gradle tasks during a build in Bamboo.

 ## License
 Copyright 2013 Björn Schramke